ampproject/amphtml/contributing/contributing-code.md

 #### Collaborators
   * Review, approve and merge PRs in the repository for which they are Collaborators.
   * Collaborator status is granted to folks who have proven basic familiarity with the respective repository.
   * A person may become a Collaborator after 2 merged PRs that are non-trivial (not only fixing typos, not only config changes) and a +1 from 1 current Reviewer.
+To request becoming a Collaborator file an issue in the repository in which you are requesting to be a Collaborator and cc a [Reviewer](#reviewers) in that repository.
   * The list of Collaborators is maintained in the [Collaborators (amphtml)](https://github.com/orgs/ampproject/teams/collaborators-amphtml) GitHub team.

 #### Reviewers
   * Review, approve and merge PRs in the repository for which they are Reviewers.
   * Reviewer status is granted to folks who have demonstrated deep familiarity with the code-style and conventions of the respective repository.
   * A person may become a Reviewer after 10 merged PRs or 10 high quality reviews of complex PRs and a +1 from 1 current Reviewer.
 Qualifying PRs must be non-trivial (not only fixing typos, not only config changes) and should have implemented or documented at least 2 new features.
+To request becoming a Reviewer file an issue in the repository in which you are requesting to be a Reviewer and assign/cc a Reviewer in that repository.
   * The list of Reviewers is maintained in the [Reviewers (amphtml)](https://github.com/orgs/ampproject/teams/reviewers-amphtml) GitHub team.

 #### Owners